mahmutozerg/caesar-decoder-translator/README.md

 # caesar-cipher-decoder-translator
 Translator for caesar and decoder

-While you are usind Encoder and decoder you can use special  chars(like ! ? =).
+While you are using  Encoder and Decoder you can use special  chars(like ! ? =).
 But while using guesser try not to use them